aprove-developers/KoAT2-Releases/README.md

-# KoatReimplementation with Controlflow - Refinement
+# KoAT2
-Reimplementation of KoAT.
+Reimplementation of KoAT with control-flow refinement and multiphase ranking functions.

 ## Build